freeCodeCamp/freeCodeCamp/guide/english/mathematics/completing-the-square/index.md

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->

-The completing the square method is one of the many methods for solving a <a href='https://guide.freecodecamp.org/mathematics/quadratic-equations' target='_blank'>quadratic eduation</a>.
+The completing the square method is one of the many methods for solving a <a href='https://guide.freecodecamp.org/mathematics/quadratic-equations' target='_blank'>quadratic equation</a>.
 It involves changing the form of the equation so that the left side becomes a perfect square.

 A quadratic equation generally takes the form: <em>ax<sup>2</sup> + bx + c</em> = 0.
-In solving the above, follow the following steps:
+To solve the above, follow these steps:

 1. Move the constant value to the Right Hand Side of the equation so it becomes: <br>
 <pre><em>ax<sup>2</sup> + bx = -c</em></pre>